N.D. Sup. Ct. Admin. Orders

 (C) The parties have

-made in mediation.
-If neither party sends a written request to reconsider to the mediator
+in mediation.
+If neither party sends a written request to reconsider to the mediator within

-to the parties and their attorneys, and file the mediation closing form with the clerk of court
+parties and their attorneys, and file the mediation closing form with the clerk of court with

 evaluation forms.
 The mediator